National FFA Organization

 In 1988, the name was changed to the National FFA Organization, now commonly referred to as FFA, to recognize that the organization is for students with diverse interests in the food, fiber, and natural resource industries, encompassing science, business, and technology in addition to production agriculture.
-FFA is among the largest youth organizations in the United States, with 945,988 members in 9,163 chapters throughout all 50 states, Puerto Rico, and the Virgin Islands.
+FFA is among the largest youth organizations in the United States, with 1,042,245 members in 9,163 chapters throughout all 50 states, Puerto Rico, and the Virgin Islands.
 FFA is the largest of the career and technical student organizations in U.S. schools.

 The organization holds a congressional charter under Title 36 of the United States Code.
-The organization also sponsors leadership conferences and other programs that support career exploration and student entrepreneurship within agricultural education.

 Overview

-The National FFA Organization is a youth leadership organization that helps make a positive difference in the lives of young people by developing their potential for premier leadership, personal growth, and career success through agriculture education.
+The National FFA Organization is a youth leadership and agricultural organization that aims to develop students' potential for premier leadership, personal growth, and career success through agricultural education.
 The FFA Motto is Learning to Do, Doing to Learn, Learning to Live, Living to Serve.

 FFA functions within the three-circle model of agricultural education as a student leadership organization that complements a student's classroom/laboratory instruction and supervised agricultural experience program.

-FFA members can compete in Career Development Events (CDE) that cover job skills in everything from communications to mechanics.
+FFA members can compete in Career Development Events (CDE) that cover agricultural career skills such as agricultural communication, meat evaluation, land judging, tractor driving, and more.
 Some events allow students to compete as individuals, while others allow them to compete in teams.
 These competitions can happen at a local or district level, state level, and on the national level.

 Students are taught by educators with the help of parents, employers, and adults who assist in their development by helping them achieve their educational and career goals.

 The official colors of FFA are national blue and corn gold.